Nikhil & Pankaja Sikkim and Darjeeling Trip with Thrillophilia

 Package Booked: Wonders of Gangtok | Journey Through Lakes & Tibetan Heritage

-From the hotels to the transfers and itinerary of sightseeing, everything about the tour flowed so well that they worried less about the arrangements and focused solely on the experience of being there.
+From the hotels, transfers, accommodations and itinerary of sightseeing to the people of the tour who made their journey seamless, everything about the tour flowed so well that they worried less about the arrangements and focused solely on the experience of being there.

 Gangtok Welcomed Them with Mountain Roads and Calm Evenings

-The drive itself seemed like part of the vacation.
-They drove along the mountains, the road coiling through them, the Teesta flashing in brilliant turquoise intermittently by our side.
-It is easy to discuss destinations, but when you're in places like Sikkim, even the commute between points is part of the attraction.
+The drive to the hotel in the private vehicle itself seemed like part of the vacation.
+The couple drove along the mountains, the road coiling through them, the Teesta flashing in brilliant turquoise intermittently by our side.
+It is easy to discuss destinations, but when they were in places like Sikkim, even the commute between points felt like part of the attraction.

-They then checked into Divine Grace Residency, and the rest of the day was left for leisure.
+They then checked into Divine Grace Residency, and the rest of the day was left for leisure to recover from the travel fatigue.

-Gangtok is a quiet place, and the feeling gradually seeps in.
-MG Marg, in particular, is lively but not manic after dark.
+Gangtok was a quiet place, and the feeling gradually seeped in.
+MG Marg, in particular, was lively but not manic after dark.
 Cafes were packed, street shops were brightly lit, and people ambled along without any particular rush or purpose.

 The easy start turned out to be the ideal start for the holiday.